vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 Vega networks support restarts using checkpoints.
 Checkpoints are a minimal save of the state of the network every N block, or, after funds are moved in or out of the network.
 They are both a way of restarting a clean chain with the current view of all accounts balances, and a security measure in order to not misplace any funds in case of a major issue that would require a restart of the chain.

 :::note
-This guide is valid for a network restart with version 0.50
+This guide is valid for a network restart with version 0.50+
 :::

-## Step -1: Verify your node wallet keys (to do before any following steps)
+## Verify your node wallet keys (do this first)

 In a recent version of the Vega core, validation has been added at runtime to ensure the keys that validators have set up in the genesis block matches those saved in the node wallet.